tripleyak/amazon-launch-system/README.md

-# Pickleball Launch Command Center — Public Demo
+# Amazon Launch Command Center — Public Demo

 An interactive Amazon product launch intelligence package built around a fictional pickleball brand (**Kestrel**).
 All brands, people, and specific figures have been anonymized or lightly perturbed; this is a **structural and methodological showcase**, not a real launch plan.